EduardoSantos7/Algorithms4fun/Leetcode/2404. Most Frequent Even Element/readme.md

 # Algorithm Idea

 Iterate the list of numbers while counting their frequency in a hashmap of even numbers.
-After update the frequency check if it's bigger that a counter initializated in the minimus number possible, this way we save an iteration to check the bigger number.
-Then iterate the keys and values in the map, if the value is the same as current maximum counter then store the numbe rin a list.
-Return the first element if the list only conain 1 element, if contains more return the min of the list else return -1
+After update the frequency check if it's bigger that a counter initialized in the minimus number possible, this way we save an iteration to check the bigger number.
+Then iterate the keys and values in the map, if the value is the same as current maximum counter then store the number in a list.
+Return the first element if the list only contains 1 element, if contains more return the min of the list else return -1

 # Complexity